loafoe/terraform-hsdp-edge-app/example/README.md

 # Example usage from scratch
 - Install terraform
-- Create a `terraform.tfvars` file:
+- Modify the `terraform.tfvars` file:
 ```hcl
 region = "dev" # or "us-east" or "eu-west"
 uaa_username = "your_ldap_username"